National Council (Switzerland): Electoral system

 Under the Swiss Federal Constitution, elections for the National Council are held every four years by the Swiss people.
 The most recent election took place on Sunday, 22 October 2023.

 Since a popular initiative in 1918, elections have been by proportional representation, in which each canton forms an electoral district (Wahlkreis).
 There is no election threshold.
 Since 1971 women have been entitled to vote and stand in National Council elections.

 Since the reform of the census system and the adoption of the use of government administrative data for determining the population in 2007, the distribution of the seats in the National Council between the cantons has been based on the permanent resident population (including residents who are not entitled to vote) in the year following the most recent federal election.
 There is a proviso that each canton is entitled to at least one seat.

 The number of seats given to the cantons which are entitled to more than one seat is determined using the largest remainder method.
 Cantons which are only entitled to send one councillor to the National Council elect the candidate who wins a majority of votes.

 The cantons use a unique system of proportional representation, sometimes called a "free list".
 Each citizen may cast as many votes as there are seats available to their constituency, and may even cast up to two votes for the same candidate.
 For every vote received by a candidate, that candidate's party also receives a vote.
 Voters also list a party vote, in which all blank candidate votes contribute towards the party's total.
 In elections, political parties publish lists in the cantons with their candidates.
 Each list contains at most the number of candidates which the canton is entitled to send to the National Council.
 In addition, each party can produce multiple lists to the canton (e.g. men's, women's, youth, or seniors' lists; in larger cantons they might offer lists for individual cities or districts).
 It is also possible for several parties to enter a single shared list.

 Voters may choose a pre-prepared party list without making changes or they can alter it by cumulative voting or panachage.
 Thus, the voter can give his vote to a specific candidate and ignore the rest of that candidate's party.
-Alternatively, it is possible for the voter to split his or her vote among several candidates from different parties.
+Alternatively, it is possible for the voter to split their vote among several candidates from different parties.

 The seats are then apportioned using the Hagenbach-Bischoff System.
 This system is unique in that it allows voters to split their vote across different parties, depending on which candidate the voter prefers.